gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 ```

 ### -Profile
+> [!NOTE]
-Note: This parameter is required for the scanner from the unified labeling client.
+> This parameter is required for the scanner from the unified labeling client.
+From version 2.7.0.0, we recommend using Cluster switch instead of Profile switch.

 Specifies the scanner's database name for its configuration.